 - Game Speed: The no-gi fighting style is a highly intense and fast workout because the no-gi clothes allow players to move at full speed and explosiveness.
 As a result, submissions are rare and difficult to obtain in no-gi matches.

 - Fighting philosophy: A successful no-gi grappling fighting philosophy necessitates understanding and applying several principles and techniques.
-First, no-gi players should be more dynamic, explosive, and quickly transition to attacks (joint locks, sweeps, etc.).
-They also emphasize strength, balance, high body positional work, and empty-handed groundwork to achieve dominant positions and submissions.
+First, no-gi players should be more dynamic and explosive and quickly transition to attacks (joint locks, sweeps, etc.).
+They also emphasize strength, balance, high-body positional work, and empty-handed groundwork to achieve dominant positions and submissions.